zihanzhou0725/Emergence-Transformer-DTA-matters/README.md

 ## Citation

-This code is inspired by the Synchronization Transformer / Dynamical Temporal Attention formulation for coupled oscillator dynamics.
+This code is inspired by the Emergence Transformer / Dynamical Temporal Attention formulation for coupled oscillator dynamics.

 If you use this repository in academic work, please cite the original paper “Emergence Transformer: Dynamical Temporal Attention Matters”.